forkercat/ForkerRenderer/README.md

-# ForkerRenderer: CPU-Based Software Rasterizer, A Tiny OpenGL 🐼
+# ForkerRenderer: CPU-Based Forward/Deferred Rasterizer, A Tiny OpenGL 🐼

 Implement a CPU-based software rasterizer that mimics OpenGL behavior without using any third-party libraries, but use [spdlog](https://github.com/gabime/spdlog) for logging though :)